preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-documents/controlled-documents-in-publapp/index.rst.txt

 Working with controlled documents in a publishing app
 ========================================================

-**This page is beeing worked on.
-Will be finished soon.**

-In Omnia 6.12 and later it's possible to work with controlled documents in a Publishing app.
+It's possible to work with controlled documents in a Publishing app.
 This is what is needed:

 + A publishing layout for this purpose.
 + Document picker categories set upp correctly.